A new combinatorial class of 3-manifold triangulations: Introduction

 We have developed the new tools and notions for triangulations with a view towards keeping this paper brief, and the details at bay.
 They can be modified for the study of reducible 3--manifolds.
 Moreover, there is much scope in developing a full theory of face-pair-reduced and face-generic triangulations of irreducible 3--manifolds as they share many combinatorial properties with 0--efficient and minimal triangulations.
 This would, in particular, give new information about minimal triangulations of closed hyperbolic 3--manifolds.
 These remain elusive at the time of writing: they are sparse in the current censuses and no infinite families are known.

-\textbf{Acknowledgements} The first author is partially supported by the U.S.A.\thinspace National Science Foundation (project numbers DMS 1105808 and DMS 1222663).
+\textbf{Acknowledgements} The first author is partially supported by the USA National Science Foundation (project numbers DMS 1105808 and DMS 1222663).
 The second author is partially supported under the Australian Research Council's Discovery funding scheme (project number DP110101104), and thanks the Max Planck Institute for Mathematics, where parts of this work have been carried out, for its hospitality.
+The authors would like to thank the referee for constructive feedback.